jdemeuse1204/Jot/README.md

 # Jot
 **Jot** is a .NET library for use with JSON Web Tokens (JWT).
-Jot will take care of all your JWT creation, encryption, and verification for you.  **Jot** was made extremely flexible, if you want to use your own encryption algorithm, serialization, or set custom claims it's all there for you.
-JWT verification done right!
+Jot will take care of all your JWT creation, encryption(hashing), and verification for you.  **Jot** was made extremely flexible, if you want to use your own hash algorithm, serialization, or set custom claims it's all there for you.
+What set's **Jot** apart from others is the ability to use **Ghost Claims**.
+This feature helps guard against a JWT being decoded by someone you do not want decoding your JWT.
+See below for an explanation on **Ghost Claims**.  **Jot** was built on .NET 4.0.

 ## Current Version
 1.0.0